 You Must Notify Your Employer About Your Injury Within 30 Days of the Accident

-Keep in mind that you may have to notify other parties about your work-related injuries so that they are aware of your case.
+Keep in mind that you may have to notify other parties about your work-related injuries so they are aware of your case.
 These other parties include your physician, work manager, and health insurance company.

 Personal Injury Cases Also Have Legal Deadlines You Must Abide By